Here’s a question that gets asked a lot this time of year, as the high hopes we express as New Year’s resolutions begin to fade:

 - Track everything you spend .
 At a glance, you’ll know what you’ve spent on eating out, gas, groceries, entertainment, etc. Seeing expenses in black and white allows you to find places where you can cut back and find extra money to reach your goals faster.

-- Keep you from paying late .
+- Avoid paying late .
 Once you tell it what your bills are, the site or app will alert you when one is due.
 You can also get alerts whenever you spend over a certain amount, have a low balance, etc.

-- Show you deals .
+- Discover deals .
 Since these sites and apps analyze your spending, they’re in a good position to help you spend less.
-For example, if you’re paying 6 percent on your mortgage, they might suggest a lender that will help you refinance to 5.
+For example, if you’re paying 6 percent on your mortgage, they might suggest a lender that will help you refinance to 5 percent.
 Or if they notice you like eating out, they might send you a coupon to a restaurant.

 What’s the catch?